tekartik/sqflite/sqflite/example/README.md

 ## Android

-Project file is no longer in source control but can be re-created using
+Some project files is no longer in source control but can be re-created using

     flutter create --platforms android .

 ### Tests

     cd android

+    # Java unit test
+    ./gradlew test

     # With a emulator running
     ./gradlew connectedAndroidTest